 Netadmin Captive Portal

 At multiple system installations, Netadmin has provided what we call the Captive Portal.
+The Captive Portal is a solution provided by our Professional Services, and not an product add-on.
 With the Captive Portal, Netadmin provides functionality that automatically guides both technicians and end-customers to the correct portal or other endpoints with as little interaction by the human as possible.
-A set of rules defined together with the network owner per Captive Portal installation decides the resulting portal.
+A set of rules defined together with the network operator per Captive Portal installation decides the resulting portal.
 The Netadmin Captive Portal operates using a walled garden network segment, usually a separate VLAN with a very limiting firewall configuration.
 The segment is supposed to be completely locked down with a minimal set of firewall rules that only allow network traffic to explicit destinations or redirected to the portal valid for the current installation status.
 The result is that the technician finalizing the fiber installation, or the end customer, only need to connect their computer into the ONT, CPE, or wall socket, open a browser and browse to the URL of choice - a redirect is then performed to the destination corresponding to the current installation status.
 Some computer operating systems automatically detect that the computer is behind a captive portal and might offer to automatically open the preferred browser and load the Netadmin Captive Portal.

 How it works